-Anne has been listed as one of the area’s top estate attorneys by Washingtonian since 2012 and was recognized by Baltimore Magazine as one of the Top 100 Attorneys in Maryland and one of the Top 50 Women Attorneys in Maryland.
-She is deeply committed in her service to the legal profession, serving as Secretary and a member of the Legislative Committee for the MSBA’s Estates and Trust Law Section Council of the Maryland State Bar Association.
-She is also a past Co-Chair of the Digital Property Committee of the Real Property, Trust and Estate Law Section of the ABA, and is also a past member of the Steering Committee and past Chair of the Estate Planning Committee of the Taxation Section of the D.C.
+Anne has been listed as one of the area’s top estate attorneys by Washingtonian since 2012 and was recognized by Super Lawyers as one of the Top 100 Attorneys in Maryland and one of the Top 50 Women Attorneys in Maryland.
+She is deeply committed in her service to the legal profession, serving as Chair-elect for the Estates and Trust Law Section Council of the Maryland State Bar Association.
+She is also a past Co-Chair of the Digital Property Committee of the Real Property, Trust and Estate Law Section of the ABA and a past member of the Steering Committee and past Chair of the Estate Planning Committee of the Taxation Section of the D.C.
 Bar.
 Anne is a member of the Washington D.C.
-Estate Planning Council and is the immediate past President of the Estate Planning Council of Montgomery County.
-Anne also teaches as an adjunct professor at Georgetown University Law Center.
+Estate Planning Council and is a past President of the Estate Planning Council of Montgomery County.
+Anne also teaches wills and trusts as an adjunct professor at Georgetown University Law Center.

 Anne grew up outside of Chicago and received a B.A. in English at Lawrence University in Appleton, Wisconsin, graduating cum laude in 1995.
 (Go, Lawrence Vikings!)
-She serves as a Gift Planning Chair on the university’s Legacy Circle National Council for planned giving, serving as a resource for other alumni who have included the university in their estate plans.
+She serves as a Gift Planning Chair on the university’s Legacy Circle National Council for planned giving, serving as a resource for other alumni who have included the university in their wills and trusts.
 She graduated fourth in her class from the College of William & Mary’s Marshall-Wythe School of Law in 1999, where she was a member of the Order of the Coif and served on the Law Review.
 She joined Pasternak & Fidis in 2007, after practicing for several years in Washington, D.C., where she began her legal career at Arnold & Porter.

-Anne’s husband, Dr. Gregory Miller, is a professor of chemistry at The Catholic University of America.
-She has three children: a voting-age son who attends St. Michael’s College in Vermont; a six-year-old environmental activist and Daisy Girl Scout; and a smiley, five-year-old son who idolizes Spider-Man and makes (dozens upon dozens of) paper bag puppets.
+Anne’s husband, Dr. Gregory Miller, is a professor of chemistry and biochemistry at The Catholic University of America.
+She has three children: a senior at St. Michael’s College in Vermont; a seven-year-old environmental activist and Daisy Girl Scout; and a smiley, six-year-old son who idolizes Spider-Man and makes (dozens upon dozens of) paper bag puppets.
 (So far, she has taught only one of them to play Mah Jongg, but it’s early days yet.)